-For outstanding achievement on DistanceLearningCentre.com Access to Higher Education Diplomas, whether academic or personal.
+For outstanding achievement on our Access to Higher Education Diplomas, whether academic, personal or helping others.

-Award winners won back the full cost of their Access Diploma course fees in recognition of their exceptional achievements.
+Award winners won back all the cost of their Access Diploma course fees in recognition of their exceptional achievements.

 I have wanted to become a mental health nurse for many years even though I have had a successful career in finance.
 I decided to get the required qualifications and came across the Distance Learning Centre website and really liked the look of the course with its balance between psychology and biology and decided to do the access course which I commenced in April 2014.